acharyahemanth/pi_looper/readme.md

 this project implements an acoustic guitar looper pedal built for the raspberry pi-5. guitar loopers typically work with electric / semi-acoustics which have an electrical out. the looper records this electrical out and allows you to play it back while recording a second track over it. if you have a pure acoustic, to my knowledge, theres no convinent way to hook up a loop pedal to it.

 the way it works is as follows :
-- connect the usb microphone and headphones to the raspberry pi
+- connect a usb microphone and headphones to the raspberry pi
 - hit record -> record a track -> stop record
 - the recorded track plays back on the headphones
 - hit record -> record a second track -> stop record